scolomar/docker/AWS/install/README.md

 The template will create 6 EC2 machines spread on 3 different Availability Zones with Docker-CE installed, 3 Private and Public Subnets, 3 NAT Gateways, 3 Security Groups, 3 Application Load Balancers and the necessary Routes, Roles and attachments to ensure the isolation of the EC2 machines and the security and resilience of the whole infrastructure.

-The reason to have 3 Application Load Balancers is to make it available for 3 different internet service applications.
-The access from internet to the applications will be through the ALB onto the standard ports (HTTP/HTTPS).
+The reason to have 3 Application Load Balancers is to make it available to 3 different internet service applications.
+The access from internet to the applications will be through the ALB standard ports (HTTP/HTTPS).

 The EC2 machines do not have any open port accessible from outside.